trblackw/blog/content/blog/lessons-learned-from-one-year-using-typescript/index.md

 requires time, patience and experience to truly grasp how amazing it is.
 I'm still constantly learning new things about how the TypeScript compiler works and better ways to use types in my code.
 These are the things I wish I could have told myself early on in my use of TypeScript, once I got comfortable with the syntax.

-As a preface, I'm a React developer, so much of the anecdotes I mention will be framed in a React context, but frankly TypeScript applies to all JavaScript code!
+As a preface, I'm a React developer, so much of the anecdotes I mention will be framed in a React context, but TypeScript really applies to all JavaScript code!
 ## Trust the compiler

 When I first got started with TypeScript, I was extremely diligent and frankly overzealous with granular typing.
 I didn't let the compiler do anything--if there was a variable